pavelbel/smcol_saves_utility/README.md

 - unknown_map38a and unknown_map38b - two unknown fields somehow related to map.

 ### _smcol_sav_struct.json_ file structure
 It is a [dictionary](https://en.wikipedia.org/wiki/Associative_array).
-Each entry of it is itself a dictionary too.
+Each entry of it is itself a dictionary too. **Warning**: keys order is essential though the JSON specification doesn't require it.
+Keep it in mind when using it elsewhere.

 Its first record (section) is *__metadata*.
 It is not stored directly in the SAV file. *__metadata* is used to represent field values in human-readable form (instead of raw hex or bits).
 You can add new types here and use it for data fields below.
 For example:
 * *nation_type* represents nation ID fields values in text form (England, France, Aztec, Sioux, Tupi...) instead of hex values ("01", "02", "05", "0A", "0B")